AndroidArena/BestCovid19_bot-DialogFlow/README.md

 5. use PostMan to test this code locally. localhost:5000/webhook , give header and body as Raw json.
 (Everything mentioned inside document.)

-feel free to contact me in case of any problem reachout to me @ 'dineshraturi22@gmail.com' and Add subject-BestCovid Github Query
+feel free to contact me in case of any problem reachout to 'navneetguptaend@gmail .com' and Add subject-BestCovid Github Query